 Or, say a commercial truck driver hit you.
 Signing the waiver would end the matter, but what if you could file a legal claim against the commercial truck driver’s employer for forcing the individual driver to put in more hours than what is allowed by law?
 What if there was another driver involved who caused the crash?
 Make sure you have all the facts so that you can base your decision on the complete picture.

 5. Your car insurance may need to sue the other driver.

 Subrogation is a rarely used concept under New York’s “no-fault” system, but it does happen on occasion.
 In a no-fault car accident state like New York, your own personal injury protection will pay for your medical expenses and lost wages up to your policy limits.
 Sometimes injuries are very severe, and policy limits aren’t enough to fully compensate you.

 Your insurer could dip into additional funding using your underinsured or uninsured motorist coverage and use a subrogation provision in the policy to recover the difference directly from the other driver.
 However, if you have hastily signed a “release all claims” waiver, the funds could become unrecoverable from the other driver’s insurance company and your insurer could deny a claim for additional compensation.

 Contact A Personal Injury Attorney Before Signing Your Rights Away With The Auto Insurance Company!

 Douglas and London is a New York personal injury law firm with experience in auto accident litigation.
 We are happy to comb through the settlement offer and agreement or represent you even before the offer arrives.
-Our team works on a contingency basis, so there is never any upfront cost to you– and you only pay us if we secure compensation on your behalf.
+Our New York City personal injury lawyers work on a contingency basis, so there is never any upfront cost to you– and you only pay us if we secure compensation on your behalf.
 We will argue for maximum compensation and be your best advocate.